 A few years ago, we did “Sneetches” which was fun to do but it REALLY went over the kids’ heads, even though we shortened it.

 But our Sneetch machine turned out amazing, thanks to our circ assistant Joel.

 We’ve also done “I’ll Lick 30 Tigers Today.”
 I hung 30 big tiger cutouts on a board, and as Mr. Mark read the story, I would take off more tigers!
 It went well, but tell kids ahead of time what the word “lick” means, otherwise kids will think you’re actually licking tigers.
-Maybe get some boxing gloves, maybe your high school has some.
+Maybe get some boxing gloves, maybe your high school has some to borrow.

 And we’ve also done “The Zax,” which went okay but again kids didn’t really get it.
 But our bridge turned out amazing, thanks to Joel again.

 After that, we clean up really quick and move on to the party.

 While Mr. Mark cuts the cake, I go around and explain the different stations that we have set up.

 “One Fish, Two Fish” Fish Pond

 Easy to set up and make.
 All I did was trace out a fish, cut out both sides, and glue it together with a large paperclip by the nose.
 Add some white for the eye and use a black marker around the edges and you got some fishies.